murshidazher/murshidazher/README.md

 👋 I'm a Software Engineer based in Sri Lanka 🇱🇰

-You may know me from my work as maintainer of [trostcss](https://github.com/murshidazher/trostcss) work.
+You may know me from my work as maintainer of [trostcss](https://github.com/murshidazher/trostcss).
 We could meet after work (not possible now due to covid 🦠) or we're just starting our friendship.

 🔥 My mission is to build tools to automate my day to day process.
 I also want to grow things on the internet and let others learn from my mistakes instead of their own.